Jeff Clark, Senior Precious Metals Analyst, GoldSilver

-But now it’s time to take some profits… right?
+But now it’s time to take some profits — right?
 If you were smart enough to buy in early, you’re smart enough to know that it’s not a profit until you take it.
-And that asset prices don’t rise forever, no matter how revolutionary the technology.
+You also know that asset prices don’t rise forever, no matter how revolutionary the technology.

 Yes, some cryptos will gain widespread acceptance and use, but most won’t.
 Yes, the technology is here to stay, but that doesn’t mean prices will rise indefinitely.
 Yes, it’s a whole new industry that will continue to grow and evolve, but that doesn’t mean you’ll make a killing forever.

 Yet some people still fall into the trap of thinking that, because an investment is doing so well, they should put even more into it.
 Maybe that’s why people are still asking us, “How do you buy Bitcoin?”
 But for those who got in early, “How do you sell Bitcoin?” is also a prudent question.
 Remember: Until you book a profit, it’s only a gain on paper (or digitally).
 It’s important to sell some of your position to lock in a gain.
 Looking at other boom assets and the resulting busts can show us why.

 Remember that famous line from the movie The Graduate?
 “One word: plastics.”
 Getting into that industry early made many people wealthy.

 And the story of Jed Clampett discovering black gold on his property when the oil boom was heating up?
 The account may be fictional, but plenty of people just like that ended up becoming millionaires.

 These were new technologies that changed the landscape in their day, and are still with us today — but the prices of those assets didn’t rise forever.

 The big and easy money in plastics is long gone.
 Oil is priced at less than half of its 2008 high.
 The same is true of all new technologies — prices eventually roll over.
 The technology advances, but prices peak and eventually fall to an equilibrium.